 Clean the vehicle using a 50/50 mixture of water and Isopropyl Alcohol and be sure to use lint-free rags.
 Use one rag to apply the alcohol, and another to dry.
 If the vehicle is really dirty, you might consider washing the car first with soap and water, then cleaning with the 50/50 mix.
 If old graphics were removed from the vehicle, some residual adhesive will remain on the surface.
 Use a citrus based cleaner to remove the adhesive, then follow up with Isopropyl Alcohol to eliminate the citrus.
 Before applying the decal, inspect the surface for debris, lint, or moisture.

 What Else Can Slow Down the Vehicle Graphics Process?

 - Missing information, such as complete details of the vehicle model, year, trim package, and after-market equipment, can certainly delay the project.

 - Order changes can slow the process.

 - Unsuitable artwork that needs to be cleaned up before using.

 What Can Customers Do to Shorten the Time Needed?

 - Do your homework and have a design or message in mind before the process begins.
 Multiple design changes, while acceptable, may add cost and time to the project.

 - Share complete and accurate information about your vehicle(s).

-“We process 600-800 orders per month, and all of them are custom (produced), and none of them can be used for another.
+When asked about TKO’s philosophy on setting up realistic customer expectations, Denny Smith, COO of TKO Graphix said, “We process 600-800 orders per month, and all of them are custom (produced), and none of them can be used for another.
 Our salespeople try to communicate what is realistic, and not what they think the customer wants to hear.
-Telling someone what they want to hear, and not the truth, only leads to empty promises and damaged relationships every time.” — Denny Smith, TKO Graphics COO
+Telling someone what they want to hear, and not the truth, only leads to empty promises and damaged relationships every time.”